Production and Staging deployments

 To test the pipeline and see how it behaves with different environments:

-branch or any other branch of your choosing and you will see a deployment to the staging namespace.
+3. Commit a dummy change to the staging branch or any other branch of your choosing, and you will see a deployment to the staging namespace.

-Here is how the pipeline looks when a commit happens to another branch (that is not master
+Here is how the pipeline looks when a commit happens to a branch that is not master:

 As you can see the step that deploys to production is now skipped, and the step that deploys to staging is enabled.